cgtrout/MSFS-PyScriptManager/readme.md

 - **custom_status_bar.py:** Shows a draggable status bar that shows the real world zulu time and sim zulu time, along with a countdown timer.
 Double-click to program the count-down timer.
   - If 'SIMBRIEF_USERNAME' is set, it will look up the time for this flight to automatically set the countdown timer.
-  - Uses more easily modifiable 'template' system to define variables that show on the bar.
+  - Uses an easily modifiable 'template' system to define variables that show on the bar.
 See source file for more details.
   ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)

 - **fbw_a380_checklist.py** Allows keyboard control of built in A380 checklist.
 - **fenix_disable_efb.py:** Example script that shows how LVARS can be automated.
 This script will hide the EFBs on the Fenix A32x.
 This script requires a Mobiflight "Wasm" module installation.
-- **fenix_radio.py:** Shows a draggable radio panel that shows RMP1 channel.
+- **fenix_radio.py:** Shows a draggable radio panel that shows RMP1 active/standby channels.
-- **plot_altitude.py** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
+- **plot_altitude.py:** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
-- **plot_joystick.py** Show visualization of joystick and trim values state.
+- **plot_joystick.py:** Show visualization of joystick and trim values state.

 # Script Groups
 - "Script Groups" can be used to automate loading groups of scripts at once.